TTU-CSC/ttu-csc.github.com/_posts/2015-05-14-labs-overview.markdown

 ### [Lab 0: Getting Started]({% post_url 2015-05-11-getting-started %})
 **Purpose:** To get the Arduino environment set up
 **Description:** Teaches you how to install the Arduino environment and use a basic program on the Arduino.
+You will also use the Arduino LCD shield to write messages to the world!

 ### [Lab 1: I/O]({% post_url 2015-05-12-lab-1-IO %})
 **Purpose:** Learn how to use a microcontroller to interact with the real world, through buttons and LEDs.